 To make it easier to see what’s going on, I’ll paint means that are close together the same shade:

-Each stripe contains many pairs of numbers which have roughly the same means as each other.
+Each stripe contains many pairs of numbers which have means within the same range.
 You can now see that the mean doesn’t change as long as you go along a straight, 45° line.
-That is, when you take some quantity away from one of the numbers, the mean remains the same as long as you increase the other number by the same amount.
+That is, when you take some quantity away from one of the numbers, the arithmetic mean remains the same as long as you increase the other number by the same amount.

 Now I’ll plot the geometric mean the same way.